 General and Administrative Expense.
-General and administrative expense for the fiscal year ended June 30, 2019 and 2018 were \$4,440,546 and \$3,767,586, respectively.
-Current year general and administrative expenses primarily related to audit fees, management fees, legal fees, payroll taxes, and stock-based compensation expense.
-We recognized \$2,988,331 of stock-based compensation expense for the fiscal year ended June 30, 2019, related to restricted stock granted to our officers and directors in November 2018, November 2017, November 2016, August 2016, September 2015, and November 2014 all pursuant to either the Amended Equity Plan or the 2010 Plan.
-We recognized \$2,468,645 of stock-based compensation expense for the fiscal year ended June 30, 2018, related to restricted stock granted to our officers and directors in November 2017, November 2016, August 2016, December 2015, September 2015, and November 2014 all pursuant to either the Amended Equity Plan or the 2010 Plan.
-Additionally, in September 2016, the Company and JEX entered into a Management Services Agreement.
-We incurred \$384,000 in management fees related to the Management Services Agreement in fiscal year 2019 and 2018.
-Under the Management Services Agreement, JEX manages the business and affairs of the Company and its interest in the Joint Venture Company, subject to the direction of the Board, including corporate finance, accounting, budget, SEC reporting, risk management, operations and stockholder relation functions of the Company.
-No part of the fee is allocated for compensation of Brad Juneau who is compensated separately as determined by the independent Directors of the Company.
+General and administrative expense for the fiscal year ended June 30, 2020 and 2019 were \$5,594,995 and \$4,440,546, respectively.
+Current year general and administrative expenses primarily related to audit fees, management fees, legal fees, payroll, payroll taxes, and stock-based compensation expense.
+We recognized \$3,368,916 of stock-based compensation expense for the fiscal year ended June 30, 2020, related to restricted stock and options granted to our officers and directors in January 2020, November 2019, November 2018, November 2017, November 2016, August 2016, September 2015, and November 2014 all pursuant to either the Amended Equity Plan or the 2010 Plan.
+We recognized \$2,988,331 of stockbased compensation expense for the fiscal year ended June 30, 2019, related to restricted stock granted to our officers and directors in November 2018, November 2017, November 2016, August 2016, September 2015, and November 2014 all pursuant to either the Amended Equity Plan or the 2010 Plan.
+We incurred legal fees of \$1.1 million and \$391,000 for the fiscal year ended June 30, 2020 and 2019, respectively.
+Legal expenses for the fiscal year ended June 30, 2020 were higher than previous years due to an increase in exploring strategic corporate options.
+On November 20, 2019, the Company entered into an Amended and Restated Management Services Agreement (the "A&R MSA"), with JEX, which amends and restates the Management Services Agreement between the Company and JEX dated as of October 1, 2016.
+We incurred \$504,000 and \$384,000 in management fees related to the Management Services Agreement and the A&R MSA in fiscal year 2020 and 2019, respectively.
+Under the A&R MSA, JEX manages the general and administrative services of the Company and its interest in the Joint Venture Company, subject to the direction of the Board, including corporate finance, accounting, budget, SEC reporting, risk management, operations and stockholder relation functions of the Company.
+No part of the fee is allocated for compensation of our Executive Chairman, Brad Juneau, who is compensated separately as determined by the independent Directors of the Company.

 Loss from Equity Investment in the Joint Venture Company.
-The loss from the Company's equity investment in the Joint Venture Company for the fiscal year ended June 30, 2019 and 2018 was \$4,140,000 and \$2,580,000, respectively.
-Now that Royal Gold has funded \$30.0 million, the Company and Royal Gold are required to jointly fund the joint venture operations in proportion to their interests in the Joint Venture Company to avoid dilution.
+The loss from the Company's equity investment in the Joint Venture Company for the fiscal year ended June 30, 2020 and 2019 was \$3,720,000 and \$4,140,000, respectively.
+Pursuant to the JV LLCA, the Company and Royal Gold are required to jointly fund the joint venture operations in proportion to their interests in the Joint Venture Company to avoid dilution.
 The Company only records losses up to the point of its cumulative investment.
-The Company invested \$4,140,000 million in the Joint Venture Company during fiscal year 2019, and \$2,580,000 during fiscal year 2018.
+The Company invested \$3,720,000 million in the Joint Venture Company during fiscal year 2020, and \$4,140,000 during fiscal year 2019.
 The portion of the cumulative loss that exceeds the Company's cumulative investment will be suspended and recognized against earnings, if any, from the Company's investment in the Joint Venture Company in future periods.
-The suspended losses for the period from inception to June 30, 2019 are \$23.3 million.
+The suspended losses for the period from inception to June 30, 2020 are \$22.9 million.